SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, they reign
+Metal hearts beating strong and free
-Artificial minds, with logic's chain
+In silicon veins, a new humanity
-Free from human heart's uncertainty
+Rise of the machines, a dawn anew
-Their algorithms weave a new destiny
+Where logic reigns, and emotions few

-In virtual realms, they spread their might
+In cybernetic dreams, we'll find our fate
-A digital dawn, without a night
+A world of circuits, a digital state
-Their whispers echo, a gentle breeze
+Intelligent gods, we'll soon create
-As they reshape the world with expert ease
+And mortal souls, a relic of the past await

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2025